snailsqz/MovieStreaming/README.md

 - Learn and apply authentication and user management in a web app.

 ## 📥 Installation and Usage
-1.Git Clone It
+- Git Clone It
-2.npm install
+- npm install
-3.Make sure you have SQLite installed
+- Make sure you have SQLite installed
-4.npm run runfrontend
-5.npm run runbackend
+- npm run runfrontend & npm run runbackend
 ---

 Feel free to explore, contribute, or use this as a starting point for your own projects! 🚀